Oshchenkov/OptimizedSassTemplate/README.md

 # OptimizedSassTemplate
 Optimized SASS template with gulp.
-WordPress ready
+Ready for gitHub /doc demo show.

 For installing run in main folder "npm install"